-- Using a suitable metering device and a conventional mixer, add approximately 3 gallons of water per bag to the mixer as the blades turn.
+- Using a suitable metering device and a conventional mixer, add all water to the mixer as the blades turn.
 Mixing should continue until the mix is lump-free, with a creamy texture.
 All material is to be thoroughly wet.
-Over mixing MONOKOTE® Z-156T will reduce pumping rate and will negatively affect in-place density and mechanical properties.
+Overmixing Z-156T will reduce pumping rate and will negatively effect in-place density and mechanical properties.

 - MONOKOTE® Z-156T material should not be used if it contains partially set, frozen or caked material.

 - MONOKOTE® Z-156T should have a minimum average dry, in-place density of 50 lbs/ft3 (800 kg/m3).

 - MONOKOTE® Z-156T is formulated to be mixed with water at the job site.

 - MONOKOTE® Z-156T is applied directly to the steel, at various rates of application which will be job dependent, using standard plastering type equipment or continuous mixer/pump units.
 A spray gun, with a properly sized orifice and spray shield and air pressure at the nozzle of approximately 20 psi (0.138 MPa), will provide the correct hangability, density and appearance.